Yoga studio, Clissold park, Hackney Yoga,

 YOGA STUDIO

-A YOGA CLASS FOR YOU
+YOGA FOR YOU?

-Through body movement we encourage vitality and freedom.
-Through breath we regulate and centre.
-Through mindful presence we quieten and calm.
-All this combines into 'Yoga' as a state of being centred, whole and present.
-Our teachers and classes offer a full range from the total beginner to explore and the dedicated to deepen and dive in.
+Through body movement we encourage vitality and freedom in the physical body.
+Through breath awareness we regulate nervous system, focus and centre.
+Through mindful presence in practice we quieten and feel more whole.
+All this combines into 'Yoga' as a state of being centred, whole and present in life.

 A SPACE TO PAUSE, BREATHE & BE

-NEW TO MUDRA: INTRO OFFER
+NEW?
+INTRO OFFER

+Start your yoga journey today.
 Try the space, yoga and teachers with our amazing 'Intro 5 Pass' £45 to be used in 20 days.
 Any questions email us: hello@mudrayogalondon.com

 TESTIMONIALS